MusicBucket/musicbucket-bot/README.rst

    the last week.
 Grouped by user.
 Filter by @username optionally.
 -  ``/music_from_beginning @username`` Retrieves the music shared in the chat from the beginning of time by an user.
+-  ``/mymusic`` Retrieves the music that you shared in all the chats.
+   It has to be called from a private conversation.
 -  ``/recommendations`` Returns a list of 10 recommended tracks based on the sent albums from the last week.
 -  ``/np`` Now Playing.
 Returns track information about what you are